liftoffio/LiftoffAds-iOS/README.md

   // Called when the user will be directed to an external destination. func loInterstitialClickDidTrigger(_ interstitial: LOInterstitial) {}

+  // Called when the user has earned a reward by watching a rewarded ad. func loInterstitialWillRewardUser(_ interstitial: LOInterstitial) {}

   // MARK: LOBannerDelegate implementation